Biography Prof. Dr. M.T.C. Walvoort

-Current position: Assistant Professor (tenure-track) / Rosalind Franklin Fellow
+Current position: Associate Professor (tenure-track) / Rosalind Franklin Fellow

 She joined the glycobiology lab of Prof. Barbara Imperiali at the Massachusetts Institute of Technology (Cambridge, USA) as a postdoc associate.
 There she led the development of phosphoglycosyltransferase inhibitors inspired by nucleoside antibiotics, and was involved in a collaborative effort to link a bacterial infection to biomarkers in multiple sclerosis by producing N-linked glycoproteins.